-Table~\ref{tab:combined_tables_editing_methods_cf} presents the editing performance of three editing methods: R-ROME, EMMET, and ROME on GPT-2 XL for the \textit{Counterfact} dataset.
+\looseness-1 Table~\ref{tab:combined_tables_editing_methods_cf} presents the editing performance of three editing methods: R-ROME, EMMET, and ROME on GPT-2 XL for the \textit{WikiRecent} dataset.
 Notably, multiple layers often achieved identical performance scores; in such cases, we report results for the first tied layer.
-Table ~\ref{tab:combined_tables_editing_methods_llms} presents the editing performance of R-ROME editing method on three models GPT-2 XL, LLaMA2-7B, and Gemma3-12B for the \textit{Counterfact} dataset.
+Table ~\ref{tab:combined_tables_editing_methods_llms} presents the editing performance of R-ROME editing method on three models GPT-2 XL, LLaMA2-7B, and Gemma3-12B for the \textit{WikiRecent} dataset.
 The table shows trends consistent with those reported in the main paper, with LGA-selected layers achieving significantly higher Overall editing performance than CMA across all datasets.
-LGA also consistently outperforms CMA on \textit{Rewrite Accuracy} and \textit{Rephrase Accuracy}, demonstrating robust improvements of our proposed approach incase of \textit{Counterfact} dataset similar to the dataset persented in the main paper: \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterfact}, and \textit{WikiRecent}.
+LGA also consistently outperforms CMA on \textit{Rewrite Accuracy} and \textit{Rephrase Accuracy}, demonstrating robust improvements of our proposed approach in the case of \textit{WikiRecent} dataset, similar to the datasets presented in the main paper: \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterfact}, and \textit{Counterfact}.